- Food & Drink

-The hotel boasts a distinct and unique style with the lower floors maintaining its original colonial architectural design, but with minimalistic Italian furnishings, exposed original brick beams, and colourful avantgarde local artwork.
+The hotel has a distinct and unique style with the lower floors maintaining its original colonial architectural design, but with minimalistic Italian furnishings, exposed original brick beams, and colourful avantgarde local artwork.
 The higher floors also show a more contemporary style where colourful local art can also be found.
 The hotel offers comfort and a relaxed environment at the busy heart of Old Havana.
 All 63 comfortable rooms have stylish, atmospheric furnishings and are equipped with all the modern conveniences of a city hotel.

-Images of the Telegrafo
+Images of the Hotel Telegrafo

 The 63 rooms are large and comfortable with double glazing, to retain a very peaceful atmosphere.